Calanthe/Calanthe.github.io/_drafts/2013-11-15-purrfect-node-knockout-game.markdown

         player.scale.x = 0.5;
         player.scale.y = 0.5;

-        //set another values, which will be important to compute physics player.keyPressed = {};
+        //set other values, which will be important to compute physics player.keyPressed = {};
         player.speedup = 0;
         player.lockJump = 0;